4-Day

 Our third facilitator…

 instrumental to the deep holding in this silent retreat, is the land.
-Our retreat takes place in the Mojave Desert — spacious, peaceful, with Joshua Trees and desert plants on site.
-The earth is an unquestionable teacher and healer in this deep contemplation weekend of silence.
+Our retreat takes place in the Mojave Desert—spacious, peaceful, with Joshua Trees and desert plants on site.
+The earth is an unquestionable teacher and healer in this deep contemplation weekend of silence, and an essential facilitator of personal transformation.

 Tentative Daily Schedule